natureminded/sockets_chat/readme.md

 # About:
-Sock it! is a javascript powered chat using socket.io.
+Sock it! is a light-weight chat powered by socket.io and ExpressJS.
 Clients can connect and chat with each other.

 # Feature List So Far & General Notes:
 	+ Timezone conversion feature added.